cgq-qgc/pyhelp/docs/example.rst

 :class:`~pyhelp.HelpManager` class.
 When doing so, we need to pass as argument a path to a working directory.
-The working directory is where the input, output and temporary files are read and saved by default in PyHELP.
+The working directory is where the input, output and temporary files are read and saved by PyHELP.
 It must be a location where you have `Write and Read` permissions.
 The working directory can be changed at any time with the :meth:`~pyhelp.HelpManager.set_workdir` method.
-Here, we will use the path to the folder `example`_ that can be dowloaded from our `Releases page`_ on GitHub.
+Here, we will use the path to the folder `example`_, which contains all the necessary input files to run this example.

     >>> import os.path as osp
     >>> from pyhelp import HelpManager